On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Introduction

 In section \ref{sec:dihGroups} we turn to Dokchitser constants in dihedral groups.
 As it turns out, one can compute all the Dokchitser constants for all integral representations of $D_{2p}$.
-We should mention that $D_{2p}$ must be regarded as a lucky exception in this respect.
+We should mention that $D_{2p}$ must be regarded as a lucky exception.
 Although it suffices to determine the Dokchitser constants for indecomposable representations (see Proposition \ref{prop:multiplicativity}), a finite group can have infinitely many non-isomorphic indecomposable integral representations and nobody knows how to classify them in general.
 However, $D_{2p}$ has finitely many and they have been written down explicitly in \cite{Lee-64}.
-But even then, it is not clear a priori that their Dokchitser constants can be computed in general, since their number grows with $p$.
+Still, it is not clear a priori that their Dokchitser constants can be computed in general, since their number grows with $p$.

 In section \ref{sec:mainRes} we use the properties of Dokchitser constants established in section \ref{sec:altDefn} to prove Theorem \ref{thm:noP}.
-We then use the computation of Dokchitser constants for $D_{2p}$ to prove Theorem \ref{thm:unitIndex} and explain how, using formal properties of Dokchitser constants, one can derive a formula for $D_{2p^n}$-extensions.
-Surprisingly, the generalisation to $D_{2p^n}$ is rather easy.
+We then use the computation of Dokchitser constants for $D_{2p}$ to prove Theorem \ref{thm:unitIndex} and explain how, using formal properties of Dokchitser constants, one can derive a formula for $D_{2q}$-extensions for any odd number $q$.
+Surprisingly, the generalisation to $D_{2q}$ is rather easy.
 Because the most general formula would look rather long and obstruct its conceptual simplicity, we will not write it down.
 Considering $S$-units instead of just units also introduces very few conceptual difficulties.
+We note that the way we obtain a unit index formula for $D_{2q}$-extensions is a completely general procedure to glue unit index formulae together from intermediate extensions.
+We hope that this will prove useful in the search of unit index formulae in much more general contexts.

 In the last section we give various examples.
-Among other consequences, we show how the formulae of Halter-Koch and of Lemmermeyer follow from our Theorem \ref{thm:unitIndex}.
+For example, we show how the formulae of Halter-Koch and of Lemmermeyer follow from our Theorem \ref{thm:unitIndex}.
 We also demonstrate how our computations can sometimes be used to determine the structure of the Galois module given by the units modulo torsion in a dihedral extension in terms of the class numbers and $S$-class numbers of the field and its subfields.

-We should mention that we use very little number theory in this paper.
-We need the analytic class number formula (or merely its compatibility with Artin formalism), but unlike the proof of a special case of Theorem \ref{thm:unitIndex} in \cite{Lem-05}, we do not need any class field theory.

-\textbf{Notation.} Throughout the paper, the following notation will be used for a number field $F$ and for $S$ a finite set of places of $F$ containing the Archimedean ones: